-'Rivers and Fisheries Trusts Scotland' ('RAFTS') is the representative organisation for the Fisheries Trusts in Scotland.
+'Fisheries Management Scotland' is the representative organisation for the DSFBs and Fisheries Trusts.

 Where a recommendation in this code is expressed using the word 'must', it is re-stating an existing legal obligation.

 Where a recommendation in this code is expressed using the word 'should' it is implicit that signatories are obliged to follow the recommendation in order to remain compliant with the code.